Reducing Workbench's impact on Drupal

 Logging Drupal's response time

-has temporarily halted execution.
-If you want to log Drupal's response time regardless of whether adaptive_pause
+You may want to log Drupal's response time regardless of whether adaptive_pause

-to your configuration file.
-All logging of response time includes variation from the average of the last 20 response times.
+All logging of response time, whether logged during adaptive pause or because you have specified response time logging in your config file, includes variation from the average of the last 20 response times.

 Caching

 By default, this caching is enabled for requests that Workbench makes more than once and that are expected to have the same response each time, such as requests for field configurations or for checks for the existence of taxonomy terms.
-Note that you should not normally have to disable this caching, but if you do (for example, if you are asked to during troubleshooting), you can do so by including the following setting in your configuration file:

 enable_http_cache: false